dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 For environment-specific secrets (e.g., different Firebase App IDs for development, staging, and production), see the [GitHub Environments Guide](GITHUB_ENVIRONMENTS_GUIDE.md) for detailed instructions on how to set up and switch between different environments in GitHub Actions.

-## Triggering the Release Workflow
+## Triggering the Release Process

-The release workflow can be triggered in two ways:
+The release process can be triggered in two ways:

 ### Automatic Trigger

-The release workflow is automatically triggered when the `Android Test` workflow completes successfully.
+The release job is automatically triggered when the workflow runs on a push to the main branch.
 This ensures that the app is only released after it passes all tests and builds successfully.

 ### Manual Trigger

-The release workflow can also be triggered manually:
+The release process can also be triggered manually:

 1. Go to your GitHub repository
-2. Click on "Actions" > "Release to Firebase App Distribution"
+2. Click on "Actions" > "Android Test"
 3. Click on "Run workflow"
 4. Select the build type (debug or release)
 5. Enter the release notes and distribution groups (comma-separated)